michelfernandez/cove/site/content/english/identification.md

 {{< content text=left width=narrow >}}

 {{% collapsible 10 "When do I use which signature standard?" %}}
 The advanced electronic signature (AES) is legally valid for all contracts for which the law does not prescribe a specific form (contracts without the written form).
 You use the qualified electronic signature (QES) for contracts with a written requirement or to meet internal compliance requirements.
-You can find examples and more information at https://www.skribble.com/signaturestandards/
+You can find examples and more information at: https://www.skribble.com/signaturestandards/
 {{% /collapsible %}}

 {{% collapsible 12 "Why is identification different for AES and QES?" %}}